Danny-flash/Danny-flash/README.md

 My goal is to always build applications that are scalable and efficient under the hood while providing engaging, pixel-perfect user experiences.

-Adaptable professional with close to 2 years of work experience and proven knowledge of leadership, problem-solving, and workflow prioritization.
+Adaptable professional with more than 2 years of work experience and proven knowledge of leadership, problem-solving, and workflow prioritization.

 Aiming to leverage my abilities to successfully fill the Frontend Developer